jamesblackwell/laravel-ab-testing/README.md

 1. **Define Experiments**

 Define your experiments in a service provider (e.g., `AppServiceProvider`).
 Use the `Feature` facade from Laravel Pennant.
 Always use a descriptive, kebab-case name including month/year.

+Important: currently only two variants are supported and the Feature should return `'test'` or `'control'`.
+You can also return `'not-in-experiment'` to exclude a user from the experiment.
+Only variants with `'test'` or `'control'` are considered in the admin dashboard.

 ```php
 use Illuminate\Support\Facades\Feature;